BattlesnakeOfficial/starter-snake-go/README.md

 ## Customizing Your Battlesnake

-Now you're ready to start customizing your Battlesnake and improving its algorithm.
+Now you're ready to start customizing your Battlesnake's appearance and behavior.

 ### Changing Appearance

 Locate the `HandleIndex` function inside [main.go](main.go#L62).
-You should see a line that looks like this:
+Inside that function tou should see a line that looks like this:

 ```go
 response := BattlesnakeInfoResponse{
     APIVersion: "1",